Skip to main content

 note

-Retrieving Logs from Kubernetes
+Retrieving Logs Directly from Kubernetes

 To retrieve logs from Kubernetes, use the container console for Amazon Elastic Container Service for Kubernetes (EKS), Azure Kubernetes Service (AKS), or Google Kubernetes Engine (GKE).
 You can also use the AKS container to retrieve logs for AKS.